 For most professionals, there is no cut-off age for striking out in a new direction.
 People do it at all stages of their careers.

-If you’ve ever dreamed of leaving a large company to hang your own shingle, you are not alone.
+If you’ve ever dreamed of leaving a large company to start your own business, you are not alone.
 Similarly, thousands of entrepreneurs and people working for one-man shops decide each year that they’d like to work for larger organizations.

-2. Your Career Is Not a Straight Line From A to B—It Has Zigzags and Curves
+Your Career Is not a Straight Line From A to B

 People change.
 Industries merge, morph, and in some cases, disappear.
 Careers rarely follow the straight and narrow.

 Don’t panic if you find you need to change your career.
-It may take some work, but you’re up for it.
+It may take some work as you sort through job posts, write cover letters, and pursue your dream job, but you’re up for it.

 Consider these well-known trailblazers whose careers took a radical turn: